aleshaleksey/fansys23/06-abilities.md

 **Action**:

 1. Declare the ability and make the attack.
-2. If you hit, expend the SP dice, target tries to save against your Nat + [Con] at the start of its turn.
+2. If you hit, expend the SP dice.
+3. The target must succeed a CON save against your WIS o INT threshold (as you choose), at the start of its turn.
-3. On a fail, the target is affected until the end of its next turn.
+3. On a fail, the target is affected until the end of its *next* turn.

 **Prerequisites**: There is an SP prerequisite and cost on all debilitating strikes.